liquibase/liquibase-contribute-site/docs/code/test-your-code/test-environments.md

 When code is looking for a particular setting such as `liquibase.sdk.testSystem.mysql.username` it will first look for `liquibase.sdk.testSystem.mysql.username` in all the locations it could be set and if none has that setting, it will look for `liquibase.sdk.testSystem.default.username` in those same locations.

-This allows common settings such as "username" to be shared across environments, while keeping environment-specific settings like "imageName" separate.
+This allows common settings such as "username" to be shared across environments while keeping environment-specific settings like "imageName" separate.

 ### Example liquibase.sdk.local.yaml File